 Sadly, Cercle’s luck ran out in 2015, which saw a cup semi-final defeat at the hands of local rivals Club, compounded by relegation from the Pro League.

 Monégasque money has since changed Cercle’s circumstances.
 As well as several loanees from Monaco, the current Cercle squad includes Kylian Hazard, younger brother of top Belgian international Eden.

-Once Club move out to their new-build arena, possibly in 2022, Cercle will adapt the Jan Breydelstadion for their own more modest purposes, reducing capacity to four figures and monetising other parts of the ground.
+If ever Club move out to their new-build arena, again denied in 2023, Cercle will adapt the Jan Breydelstadion for their own more modest purposes, reducing capacity to four figures and monetising other parts of the ground.

 Attendances for Cercle games at the 29,000-capacity Jan Breydel hover around the 8,000 mark.
 Currently getting a Cercle ticket is rarely problematic.
 The office operates Mon-Fri 1.30pm-5.30pm, and Sat 10am-noon depending on when the game takes place.
 Match-day sales are also possible – you don’t need a membership card.

 Tickets start at a reasonable €15 in the North Stand and rise to €20-€35 in the West.
 For Topwedstrijden – for the visits of Antwerp, Genk and Liège – prices rise by about €5.
 For Superwedstrijden (Club, Anderlecht and Gent), it’s €20 in the North Stand, €25-€80 in the West.
 Under-18s receive a €5-€10 discount in the North Stand for all matches.

 The ticket office, Kring 99 Bar and club shop are all clustered near each other at the South-West corner of the ground, blok 113/123.

 The bar has a welcome terrace that overlooks the training pitch, the club shop and a monument to Cercle players who fell in global conflict.